Get a free, no obligation personal loan quote with rates as low as 9.99%

 Do all public records show up on your credit report?

-Public records consist of information that is on file with the government at all levels.
-They are accessible to everyone in the general public, hence the name public records.
-Not every public record related to you will appear on your credit report, only the ones that relate to your finances directly may impact your credit.
+Not every public record related to you will appear on your credit report.
+Only the ones that relate to your finances directly may impact your credit.

 Why is there a public record on my credit report?

 The purpose of a credit report is to communicate your creditworthiness to lenders.
-To capture a full picture of your creditworthiness, public records related to your personal finances are displayed.
-Depending on the credit scoring model used, public records usually account for around 10% of your credit scores.
+To capture a full picture of your creditworthiness, public records related to your personal finances may be displayed.
+Public records are not considered confidential, and as such, they are available for the public to see, including creditors and lenders.

 Can I have a public record removed from my credit report?

-If the public record is true, there is no way to have it removed, unfortunately.
-If a public record is shown on your credit report in error, it is possible to dispute the item and have it removed.
+If the public record is legitimate and accurate, there is no way to have it removed, unfortunately.
+You will have to wait for a certain amount of time to pass for it to disappear from your credit report.
+However, if a public record is shown on your credit report in error, it is possible to dispute the item and have it removed.
 Start by reaching out to the credit bureau.
-If they don’t remove the mistake, reach out to the court that made the error to have it reversed.

 Veronica Ott avatar on Loans Canada